MightyPirates/TIS-3D/src/main/resources/assets/tis3d/doc/en_us/item/module_execution.md

 #### Arithmetic Operations
 `ADD <SRC>`
 Reads a value from the specified target `SRC` and adds it to the current value of `ACC`, then writes the result of the operation back to `ACC`.
 Note that arithmetic over- or underflows are clamped, i.e. there is no over- or underflow.
 The value will merely cap out at the end of the range of valid values.
 Example:
 `ADD 1` Adds one to the current value of `ACC`.
 `ADD LEFT` Reads a value from the left port, then adds it to `ACC`.

 `SUB <SRC>`
 Reads a value from the specified target `SRC` and subtracts it from the current value of `ACC`, then writes the result of the operation back to `ACC`.
 Note that arithmetic over- or underflows are clamped, i.e. there is no over- or underflow.
 The value will merely cap out at the end of the range of valid values.
 Example:
 `SUB 1` Subtracts one to the current value of `ACC`.
 `SUB LEFT` Reads a value from the left port, then subtracts it from `ACC`.

+`MUL <SRC>`
+Reads a value from the specified target `SRC` and multiplies it with the current value of `ACC`, then writes the result of the operation back to `ACC`.
+Note that arithmetic overflows are clamped, i.e. there is no overflow.
+The value will merely cap out at the end of the range of valid values.
+Example:
+`MUL 2` Multiplies the value of `ACC` by two.
+`MUL LEFT` Reads a value from the left port, then multiplies it with `ACC`.

+`DIV <SRC>`
+Reads a value from the specified target `SRC` and divides the current value of `ACC` by it, then writes the result of the operation back to `ACC`.
+Note that division by zero will lead to the system entering an errored state and resetting itself.
+Example:
+`DIV 2` Divides the value of `ACC` by two.
+`DIV LEFT` Reads a value from the left port, then divides `ACC` by it.

 `NEG`
 Negates the current value of `ACC` and stores the result in `ACC`.

 ### Bitwise Operations
-TODO
+`AND <SRC>` Reads a value from the specified target `SRC` and performs a bitwise *and* operation on it and the current value of `ACC`.
+Example:
+`AND 0x00FF` Zeroes out the high byte of the value stored in `ACC`, keeping the low byte as-is.
+`AND LEFT` Reads a value from the left port, then uses it as a bitmask on the current value in `ACC`.

+`OR <SRC>` Reads a value from the specified target `SRC` and performs a bitwise *or* operation on it and the current value of `ACC`.
+Example:
+`OR 0x0001` Sets the lowest bit in the value stored in `ACC` and writes the result back to `ACC`.
+`OR LEFT` Reads a value from the left port, then sets all bits in the read value not already set in `ACC` and writes the result back to `ACC`.

+`XOR <SRC>` Reads a value from the specified target `SRC` and performs a bitwise *exclusive or* operation on it and the current value of `ACC`.
+Example:
+`XOR 1` Sets the lowest bit in `ACC` if it is currently unset, resets it if it is currently set.
+`XOR LEFT` Reads a value from the left port and applies an *xor* operation on it and the value of `ACC`.

+`SHL <SRC>` Reads a value from the specified target `SRC` and performs a bitwise shift to the left on the current value of `ACC` by the number of bits specified by the read value, then writes the result of the operation back to `ACC`.
+Example:
+`SHL 4` Shifts the value of `ACC` to the left by four bits, e.g. `0x0F` becomes `0xF0`.
+`SHL LEFT` Reads a value from the left port and shifts the value of `ACC` to the left by that many bits.

+`SHR <SRC>` Reads a value from the specified target `SRC` and performs a bitwise shift to the right on the current value of `ACC` by the number of bits specified by the read value, then writes the result of the operation back to `ACC`.
+Example:
+`SHR 4` Shifts the value of `ACC` to the right by four bits, e.g. `0xF0` becomes `0x0F`.
+`SHR LEFT` Reads a value from the left port and shifts the value of `ACC` to the right by that many bits.

+`NOT` Performs a bitwise negation on the current value of `ACC`, then writes the result of the operation back to `ACC`.
+Example:
+`NOT` with `ACC` holding the value `0xFF00` would convert it to `0x00FF`.

 ### Control Flow
 `JMP <LABEL>`